jumbleview/tspur/README.md

 ## Demo
 To run the demo:
 * Clone the project from the Github: git clone https://github/jumbleview/tspur
-* Move to the directory "tspur".
+* Go to the directory "tspur".
 * Build executable: go build
-* Move to the directory ../demo.
+* Go to the directory ../demo.
 * Invoke either start.bat (Windows) or start.sh (Linux).
-As password enter word "password".
+As the password enter word "password".

 ## Known problem